MicroEJ/docs/Tutorials/tutorialUnderstandMicroEJFirmwareBuild.rst

 .. note::

-   WThe MicroEJ Application runs onto the MicroEJ Simulator using the mocks provided by the MicroEJ Platform.
+   The MicroEJ Application runs onto the MicroEJ Simulator using the mocks provided by the MicroEJ Platform.